recyclarr/recyclarr/wiki/Configuration-Reference.md

   page.

 - `api_key` **(Required)**<br>
-  The API key that Trash Updater should use to synchronize settings to your instance.
+  The API key that Recyclarr should use to synchronize settings to your instance.
 You can obtain your API key by going to `Sonarr > Settings > General` and copy & paste the "API Key" under the "Security" group/header.